safe-global/safe-docs/safe-core-sdk/api-kit/README.md

 ## Confirm the transaction

-In this step we need to sing the transaction with the Protocol Kit and submit the signature the the Safe Transaction Service using the `confirmTransaction` method.
+In this step we need to sign the transaction with the Protocol Kit and submit the signature the the Safe Transaction Service using the `confirmTransaction` method.

 ```typescript
 const safeTxHash = transaction.transactionHash